Designing with sound.

 As we live we make sound, voluntarily and involuntarily, and architectural space comes alive with inhabitation.
 The sounds of daily life are real activities in space and time, and all human life involves water.
 Architecture encloses this activity, reflecting sound back into itself as air meets wall, the sound modulated by the shape, materials, and micro-porosity of its surfaces.

-Our sense of three dimensions comes from the labyrinths of the inner ears, and hearing is three dimensional and spatial, in all directions.
+Water is our horizontal.
+Our sense of three dimensions comes from the fluid-filled labyrinths of the inner ears, and hearing is three dimensional and spatial, in all directions.
 Our soundscape is part of a multi-sensory understanding of place in time.
 The range of ear-audible sounds can be expressed as wavelengths in air whose size easily relates to those of the body and architecture.
 The smallest sound we can hear is the size of a fingernail (17mm); the most sensitive fist sized, mouth sized; the average the distance from mouth to belly; the sound of a baritone the size of a man; the longest, lowest the size of a ballroom (17m).
 Beyond sound heard as tones, operating at slower rates of repetition and longer wavelengths are the sounds we hear as rhythm, giving us no upper limit to the perception of wavelength except our ability to recognise repeated events.
 So the range of hearing can be said to extend from the size of a fingernail to the size of a city and beyond.

 Listening, we can consider the vast array of sounds we all make through our own bodily actions and the machinery of city life to explore not only the form but also the significance of the sounds we make and hear.
 This significance, cultural as well as biological, helps us understand what is meant by noise and its opposites: quietness, useful information and music.